veggiemonk/awesome-docker/README.md

 -   [Calico][calico] - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 -   [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 By [@coreos][coreos]
 -   [Freeflow](https://github.com/Microsoft/Freeflow) - High performance container overlay networks on Linux.
 Enabling RDMA (on both InfiniBand and RoCE) and accelerating TCP to bare metal performance.
 By [@Microsoft](https://github.com/Microsoft)
+-   [MyIP](https://github.com/jason5ng32/MyIP) - All in one IP Toolbox.
+Easy to check all your IPs, IP geolocation, check for DNS leaks, examine WebRTC connections, speed test, ping test, MTR test, check website availability, whois search and more.
+By [@jason5ng32](https://github.com/jason5ng32)
 -   [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)
 -   [Pipework](https://github.com/jpetazzo/pipework) - Software-Defined Networking for Linux Containers, Pipework works with "plain" LXC containers, and with the awesome Docker.
 By [@jpetazzo][jpetazzo]
 -   [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.